Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 Any student desiring to continue attending the Kimberly School District from an out-of-district school and any new out-of-district student applying for admission must meet certain criteria as listed below:

-1. Request, complete, and submit a new Out of District Enrollment Application.
+1. Request, complete, and submit an Open Enrollment Application.

-4. Annual applications for students who wish to continue attending a Kimberly School District School must be returned to the district by the 1st Monday in April and the parent or guardian will be notified of their child’s acceptance or rejection on or before the last Friday in May.
+3. Students who wish to continue attending as an open enrollment student for a second year must be returned to provide the district notice by the 1st Monday in April and the parent or guardian will be notified of their child’s acceptance or rejection on or before the last Friday in May.

-5. Applications for new out of district must be returned to the district and the parent or guardian will be notified of their child’s acceptance or rejection on or before the 1st day of school.
+4. Applications for new open enrollment students must be returned to the district and the parent or guardian will be notified of their child’s acceptance or rejection on or before the 1st day of school.

-The following criteria will be utilized in rejecting out-of-district/non-resident students under ordinary conditions at any time:
+The following criteria will be utilized in rejecting open enrollment students under ordinary conditions at any time:

 1. Students who have been suspended.